CHURCH OF THE BRETHREN NETWORK

-In a sense we have come to our nation's capital to cash a check.
-When the architects of our republic wrote the magnificent words of the Constitution and the declaration of Independence, they were signing a promissory note to which every American was to fall heir.
+In a sense we have come to our nation’s capital to cash a check.
+When the architects of our republic wrote the magnificent words of the Constitution and the Declaration of Independence, they were signing a promissory note to which every American was to fall heir.
 This note was a promise that all men, yes black men as well as white men, would be guaranteed the inalienable rights of life, liberty, and the pursuit of happiness.

 It is obvious today that America has defaulted on this promissory note insofar as her citizens of color are concerned.
-Instead of honoring this sacred obligation, America has given the Negro people a bad check which has come back marked "insufficient funds."
+Instead of honoring this sacred obligation, America has given the Negro people a bad check, a check which has come back marked "insufficient funds."
 But we refuse to believe that the bank of justice is bankrupt.
 We refuse to believe that there are insufficient funds in the great vaults of opportunity of this nation.
-So we have come to cash this check -- a check that will give us upon demand the riches of freedom and the security of justice.
+So we have come to cash this check, a check that will give us upon demand the riches of freedom and the security of justice.
 We have also come to this hallowed spot to remind America of the fierce urgency of now.
 This is no time to engage in the luxury of cooling off or to take the tranquilizing drug of gradualism.
 Now is the time to make real the promises of democracy.
 Now is the time to rise from the dark and desolate valley of segregation to the sunlit path of racial justice.
-Now is the time to open the doors of opportunity to all of God's children.
-Now is the time to lift our nation from the quicksands of racial injustice to the solid rock of brotherhood.
+Now is the time, to lift our nation from the quicksands of racial injustice to the solid rock of brotherhood.
 Now is the time, to make justice a reality for all of God’s children.

 But there is something that I must say to my people who stand on the warm threshold which leads into the palace of justice.
 In the process of gaining our rightful place we must not be guilty of wrongful deeds.
 Let us not seek to satisfy our thirst for freedom by drinking from the cup of bitterness and hatred.